Seawillow, Texas: History

 Seawillow was named for Margaret Ann Wells (née Pipkin).
-She went by the name of Seawillow due to the fact that she was born under a willow tree in 1855.
-Prior to her birth, her mother was rescued by the slaves that worked for her family when she got caught in a flood.
+She went by Seawillow because she was born under a willow tree in 1855.
+Before her birth, her mother was rescued by the slaves who worked for her family when she got caught in a flood.
 The area in what is now known as Seawillow today was named for Wells at a request from her husband after she moved with her family to this present-day area.
 A post office was established at Seawillow in 1899 and remained in operation until 1903.
 After its closure, mail began being delivered to the community from Lockhart in 1940.
-Prior to the discovery of oil in Caldwell County in the 1920s and 30s, the main agricultural products shipped by farmers who lived in the area were cotton and grain.
+Before the discovery of oil in Caldwell County in the 1920s and 30s, the main agricultural products shipped by farmers who lived in the area were cotton and grain.
 The community began to disappear in the 1940s and only a few buildings and oil tanks remained there by the 1980s.
 The population was 100 in 2000.

 A 22-year-old man was arrested and charged with aggravated assault with a deadly weapon after stabbing a resident in Seawillow.